Olaelve5/IT2810---FootyArchives/README.md

 This project is powered by React and Vite and will use a dataset to show every international football match played from 1872 to 2024!
 The project can be viewed here: http://it2810-36.idi.ntnu.no/project2

+Be sure to be connected to NTNU's network 🌐

 ## Project - Build and run tests :gear: :wrench:
 ### Build and run the project locally